Plants Toxic to Alpacas

 Paddock Dangers

-The list of plants is extensive but many of the dangerous species you will come across are shown below.
-Bear in mind that this list is not exhaustive and many plant species grown in gardens can be toxic if enough is eaten.
+The list of toxic plants is extensive but many of the dangerous species you will come across are shown below.
+Remember, this list is not exhaustive and many of the plants grown in gardens can be toxic if enough is eaten.
+Although this list is New Zealand-oriented, many of the plants shown or closely related species are found in similar climates around the world.

 Click or tap on the image of the plant for a larger version of the picture.
 Click or tap on the title of the plant to be taken to an article with further information about the plant.